 Burro's tail (Sedum morganianum), also does well indoors.
 It's especially attractive when planted in a hanging basket because its overlapping gray-green or gray-blue leaves can grow up to three feet long.
 Give it medium to high light for it to grow well.

 The popular Christmas cactus blooms during the holidays, but can also be grown outdoors in the summer.
 (Photo: spablab [CC BY-ND 2.0]/Flickr)

 Christmas cactus (Schlumbergera x buckleyi) is a popular succulent because it blooms during the holidays.
 You can grow it outdoors in the summer in a shaded spot.
 To maximize blooms, allow it to remain outdoors in a sheltered area until night temperatures drop to the upper 40s Fahrenheit in the fall.
 Fertilizing three times in summer using a 10-30-10 fertilizer and cool fall nights will promote flowers.
 Keep it drier in the winter than in the spring or summer, but don't let it dehydrate or you'll risk having flower buds fall off the plant.

-Finally no story about succulents would be complete without including Sansevieria trifasciata, commonly called snake plant (because of the shape of the leaves) or mother-in-law’s tongue (because of their sharpness).
-If there is an indestructible houseplant, this is it.
+Finally no story about succulents would be complete without including Sansevieria trifasciata, commonly called snake plant (because of the shape of the leaves) or mother-in-law's tongue (because of their sharpness).
+If there's an indestructible houseplant, this is it.
 In addition to its carefree qualities, it is also popular because its strongly upright growth habit will fit into many locations in any home.
-It’s bold but clean lines fit traditional or modern home architecture and there are numerous varieties with different variegated patterns that add options for visual interest.
-What’s not to like about a plant — or even a plant family — that even the most black-thumbed gardener would have a hard time killing?
+It's bold but clean lines fit traditional or modern home architecture and there are numerous varieties with different variegated patterns that add options for visual interest.
+What's not to like about a plant — or even a plant family — that even the most black-thumbed gardener would have a hard time killing?